TomaFlorinUngureanu/SocialNetwork/README.md

 There is no need to use other algorithms, such as Dijkstra, or Bellman-Ford because there are no negative weights and the graph is also unweighted and undirected.
 <br><br><br>3.
 Please enumerate the test cases you considered and explain their relevance.
 <br>Test cases I've considered:
 <br>1.
-An empty social network (no users and no chain to be found)
+An empty social network (no users and no chain to be found);
 <br>2.
-A social network with only one user (no chain to be found)
+A social network with only one user (no chain to be found);
 <br>3.
-Trying to find a chain from an user to itself (we cannot create an edge from a vertex to itself in an undirected graph)
+Trying to find a chain from an user to itself (we cannot create an edge from a vertex to itself in an undirected graph);
 <br>4.
-Trying to find a chain between two users that are directly connected (distance 1 chain)
+Trying to find a chain between two users that are directly connected (distance 1 chain);
 <br>5.
-Trying to find a chain between to users that are not connected indirectly at all (no chain can be found)
+Trying to find a chain between to users that are not connected indirectly at all (no chain can be found);
 <br>6.
-Simple success case with chain distance >= 2
+Simple success case with chain distance >= 2;
 <br>7.
-Trying to create users with no genericUsername
+Trying to create users with no genericUsername;
 <br>8.
-Trying to create a friendship relationship from a user to itself
+Trying to create a friendship relationship from a user to itself.

+*The solution could have been much simpler, this is just me having a bit of fun, trying to make use of smart pointers and creating UT as it should look in a C++ project